 Yes, the StudentSecure Budget, Select and Elite do cover pregnancies if conception occurs after the policy effective date.
 Benefits include, but are not limited to, pre-natal, delivery, and post-natal care as well as expenses for miscarriage and complications of pregnancy.
 Routine nursery care of newborns is also covered.

 Please note — the StudentSecure Smart plan does not provide maternity coverage and if you are pregnant before the policy effective date, costs related to the pregnancy will not be covered.

-The StudentSecure Budget, Select and Elite levels all cover medical expenses for injuries and illnesses that result from participation in intercollegiate, interscholastic, intramural, or club sports up to a maximum of $5,000 per Injury or Illness with the Select and Elite levels and $3,000 per injury or Illness with the Budget level.
+The StudentSecure Budget, Select and Elite levels have an optional rider that will cover medical expenses for injuries and illnesses that result from participation in intercollegiate, interscholastic, intramural, or club sports up to a maximum of $5,000 per Injury or Illness with the Select and Elite levels and $3,000 per injury or Illness with the Budget level.

 The StudentSecure plan does not provide any coverage for vision.

 Accidental dental is covered if you suffer an accident to your teeth and need to have dental surgery with coverage of $250 per tooth up to a maximum of $500 on the Smart, Budget, Select and Elite plans.
 Regular dental check-ups or visits are not covered — however if you do have unexpected dental pain the plan will pay $100 towards expenses for treatment for this pain on all four levels of the plan.
 If you require a more comprehensive dental insurance plan, please see our dental plans.